-Hordes of jet-setters, international students, and expats use Voice over Internet Protocol (VoIP) services like Skype every day to keep in touch with their friends and family back home.
+Hordes of jet-setters, international students, and ex-pats use Voice over Internet Protocol (VoIP) services like Skype every day to keep in touch with their friends and family back home.
 However, in some countries, such as the United Arab Emirates (UAE), Skype and similar services are blocked entirely.
-In fact, in the UAE, the only permitted VoIP services are Botim and C’Me.
-The problem is that both services come with high monthly fees.
+In fact, in the UAE, there are only a handful of permitted VoIP services, and these tend to come with high monthly fees.
+Luckily, it’s easy enough to work around this issue by using a VPN.

 - NordVPN Our #1 choice for unblocking Skype in the UAE.
-This provider has a great record at unblocking geo-restricted and censored services.
+This provider has a great record for unblocking geo-restricted and censored services.
 Top speeds and strong security.
-Includes 30-day money back guarantee.
+Includes a 30-day money-back guarantee.

 - ExpressVPN Large network of servers that spans over 90 countries.
 Can unblock almost anything.
 High-end privacy and security.